sciboy12/Abs/README.md

 Do note that I am still very new to Python (And Git, for that matter).

+Please do not hesitate if you have any sugesstions, questions etc.

 Tested on Linux Mint 19.1

 ## Prerequisites
 A laptop with a Synaptics touchpad (others may work, check if the device reports ABS_X and ABS_Y)

-Python 3.6.7 (other versions are untested, but might work)
+Python 3.6.7 (other versions are untested, but might work).

 python3-evdev